Best HTML Email Builders for E-commerce in 2026

 Your email builder needs to work with your e-commerce platform:

 BigCommerce, Magento, and others have fewer integration options.
-Verify compatibility with your planned email solution.
+Verify compatibility with your planned email solution before committing to either the platform or the email tool.

 Headless commerce setups may require custom integration.
-API-friendly tools like Sequenzy or code-based builders like MJML provide more flexibility.
+API-friendly tools like Sequenzy or code-based builders like MJML provide more flexibility for custom storefronts.
+If your development team is building a headless commerce experience, prioritize email tools with strong APIs.

 When to Choose Dedicated E-commerce Platforms